NeurodataWithoutBorders/pynwb/docs/source/make_roundtrip_test.rst

 Again, since not all containers go in the same place, we need to tell the test harness how to get back our container of interest.

-To finish off example from above, we will add the method for getting back our generic :py:class:`~pynwb.base.TimeSeries`: instance:
+To finish off example from above, we will add the method for getting back our generic :py:class:`~pynwb.base.TimeSeries` instance:

 .. code-block:: python